Pricing is one of the fastest levers a business can pull to affect revenue—but only when it’s set deliberately, not by default.

 So, what did Disney do?

-They adopted the penetration pricing model2 to break into market shares and get traction by starting out with a fiercely-competitive low price of only $6.99 a month.
+They adopted the penetration pricing model to break into market shares and get traction by starting out with a fiercely competitive low price of only $6.99 a month.

-This business model positioned them to be the option with economy pricing for new customers, while still having a high-quality product.
+This business model positioned them as the economy-priced option for new customers while still offering a high-quality product.

 Outcome

-This strategy worked well for Disney+, who steadily increased their prices after accumulating a large customer base of monthly subscribers.
+This strategy worked well for Disney+, which steadily increased its prices after building a large monthly subscriber base.

 Part of the effect was positioning their value with more original content, such as The Mandalorian, and making access to all Marvel (a Disney company) and Disney content exclusive to their platform.